 "...the sacred writings that are able to instruct you for salvation through faith in Christ Jesus.
 All Scripture is inspired by God and is useful for teaching, for reproof, for correction, and for training" (2 Timothy 3:15-16)

 The passage simply says Scripture is inspired and useful.
 Catholics totally agree.
-Water is necessary for my existence but is it all I need?
+Water is necessary for our existence but is it all we need?
 Most certainly not.
 Interestingly, there was no New Testament written back then so if this passage was saying Scripture is all we need, it would be saying that the New Testament wasn't necessary, which is obviously untrue.

 Catholics believe that the "Bible alone" theory is not what the Bible teaches.